Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Introduction

-In recent years, integrating the terrestrial quantum network with the non-terrestrial quantum network has been regarded as an important technique to increase quantum network coverage and capacity.
+In recent years, integrating the terrestrial quantum network with the non-terrestrial quantum network has been regarded as an important technique to increase quantum network coverage and capacity \cite{zhang2022future}.
 Compared to optical fiber links in terrestrial quantum networks, free-space optical links in non-terrestrial quantum networks can substantially reduce both channel loss and decoherence.
 One major component of the non-terrestrial quantum networks is the satellite quantum network.
-With orbital heights ranging from 500 to 35,786\si{km}, the satellite quantum network can offer several advantages, including lower development costs and larger coverage compared with the terrestrial quantum network.
-For example, Yin \textit{et al.} \cite{yin2017satellite} successfully leveraged the Micius satellite to distribute quantum entanglement over 1,200\si{km}.
+With orbital heights ranging from {500~\si{km} to 35,786~\si{km},} the satellite quantum network can offer several advantages, including lower deployment costs and larger coverage compared with the terrestrial quantum network.
+For example, Yin \textit{et al.} \cite{yin2017satellite} successfully leveraged the Micius satellite to distribute quantum entanglement over {1,200 \si{km}.} Li \textit{et al.} \cite{li2025microsatellite} utilized a microsatellite to conduct satellite-based quantum key distribution with multiple ground stations.
+Huang \textit{et al.} \cite{huang2023socially} utilized satellite-based free space optical channels to establish inter-domain entangled paths for long-distance requests.
+They designed algorithms that plan inter-domain routing, balance domain loads, select optimal intra-domain paths, and choose trusted repeaters for teleporting data qubits. {Wei \textit{et al.} \cite{wei2024entanglement} investigated the distribution of entanglement from satellites to ground stations to complement terrestrial quantum networks.}